Good CLI Design Is Mostly Silence

 --color=always

-Auto is a good default.
+Auto is the right default.
 Use color when stdout is a terminal.
 Do not use color when output is redirected.

 ANSI codes in logs are annoying.
 ANSI codes in JSON are worse.
-They are small invisible bugs that travel through files, CI logs, and copy-pasted error reports.
+They are small invisible bugs that travel through files, CI logs, and copied error reports.

 Color is a feature.
-It should stay in its lane.
+Keep it in its lane.

 Exit codes are output too